Trump faces court dates, legal deadlines from summer into primary season

 New York hush money criminal case

-Trump’s legal team is mounting its defense after Trump pleaded not guilty to 34 state criminal charges of falsifying business records in April.
+Trump’s legal team is mounting its defense after Trump pleaded not guilty in April to 34 state criminal charges of falsifying business records.

-Manhattan District Attorney Alvin Bragg (D) has accused Trump of making a series of false entries as he reimbursed his then-fixer, Michael Cohen, for a $130,000 hush payment made to adult-film star Stormy Daniels ahead of the 2016 presidential election.
+Manhattan District Attorney Alvin Bragg (D) has accused Trump of making a series of false entries as he reimbursed his then-fixer, Michael Cohen, for a $130,000 hush payment made to porn actor Stormy Daniels ahead of the 2016 presidential election.

-Merchan also tentatively set a trial to begin on March 25 in the heat of the presidential primary season.
+Merchan also tentatively set a trial to begin on March 25 of next year, in the heat of the presidential primary season.

 Meanwhile, Trump is making two other moves: attempting to transfer the case to federal court and demanding Merchan’s recusal.

-The attempted move, which prosecutors oppose, is set to be resolved in the coming days.
+Prosecutors oppose those motions, which are set to be resolved in the coming days.
 The federal court has set a June 27 hearing, if needed, but a ruling could come earlier.
 If Trump’s motion is granted, it would expand the jury pool beyond deep-blue Manhattan to include a broader area of New York.

 Trump earlier this month demanded Merchan’s recusal, citing apparent small-dollar donations he made to President Biden and liberal-leaning groups, the judge’s participation in a previous case related to Trump and reports that Merchan’s daughter works at a progressive digital agency.

-An opinion from the New York Advisory Committee on Judicial Ethics, first reported by Reuters, that mimics Merchan’s situation without mentioning him by name, however, signaled he does not need to recuse.
+Reuters reported that an opinion from the New York Advisory Committee on Judicial Ethics, which seems to refer to Merchan’s situation without mentioning him by name, signaled he does not need to recuse.

 The Georgia district attorney investigating election interference attempts in the state has signaled she could bring charges against Trump in the first half of August.